epic1979/styleguide/objcpqaguide.md

 8. Never use **Visual Format Language** for layout constraints.
 You should using layout anchors like `safeAreaLayoutGuide`.
     - **Visual Format** language relies on parsing strings at runtime, both of which (parsing strings and relying on runtime behavior) mean errors are more difficult to catch.  **Layout anchors** provides type safety and compile time checking to help ensure mistakes are caught right as they are coded.
 9. Never have 4 levels of indentation in a method.
 Rarely have 3.
-    - It is difficult to read code that has this much nested logic and the most important priciple in software development is to **[Optimize for the reader, not the writer][optimize-for-the-reader-not-the-writer]**
+    - It is difficult to read code that has this much nested logic and the most important priciple in software development is to [Optimize for the reader, not the writer][optimize-for-the-reader-not-the-writer].
 10. Never implement instance level convenience initializers.
 You can have class level convenience initializers as long as they only use the public interface of the class.
     - This ensures that it is always valid to call the convenience method `-new` on an object.